Florida STR Design Moves for 2026

 Florida properties have a distinct advantage: the natural environment.
 Biophilic design — incorporating natural materials, plant life, and organic textures — connects interior spaces to the tropical setting guests came for.
 Rattan and wicker accent furniture, large potted plants (real or high-quality faux), wood-grain textures, stone or terracotta tile accents, and tropical-print textiles all perform well in the Florida context.
 Outdoor spaces especially benefit: a pool area with lush potted palms and natural-material loungers earns dramatically better photos than bare concrete with plastic furniture.

 Smart locks (keyless entry), high-speed WiFi with displayed speeds, smart TVs in every bedroom, and USB charging stations at bedsides have moved from premium differentiators to expected standards.
-The emerging 2025 upgrade is: EV charging availability (increasingly mentioned in reviews by tech-forward guests), smart thermostat with guest-accessible controls, and smart lighting in living areas (Alexa/Google controlled).
+The next-tier upgrades guests increasingly filter for: EV charging availability (increasingly mentioned in reviews by tech-forward guests), smart thermostat with guest-accessible controls, and smart lighting in living areas (Alexa/Google controlled).
 Properties without smart locks and visible WiFi speeds now receive negative comments in reviews that affect algorithm placement.
+Display your actual speed-test result in the listing description instead of just "high-speed WiFi" — remote workers and streaming-heavy family groups increasingly filter for a minimum Mbps and will message before booking to confirm it.
+A property that can't back up the claim with a real number gets the benefit of the doubt exactly once before it shows up in a review.

 A well-equipped game room — pool table or air hockey, arcade machine or multi-game console, foosball, board game library — is consistently the second most mentioned positive feature in reviews (after pool/hot tub).
-2025 specifically shows growth in demand for multi-generational properties where game rooms bridge the entertainment gap between teens and grandparents.
+Demand keeps growing for multi-generational properties where game rooms bridge the entertainment gap between teens and grandparents.
 The investment ($3,000–$8,000 for a full game room) generates one of the highest review-mention-per-dollar ratios of any property upgrade.
+Budget for upkeep too — pool table felt typically needs replacing every 2–3 years under heavy guest use, and arcade cabinets are the equipment most likely to need a mid-season repair.
+Keeping a small spare-parts kit (joystick buttons, felt, extra balls) on-site turns a repair into a same-day fix instead of a multi-day vendor visit.

 In the 7+ bedroom luxury villa segment, a dedicated movie theater room has become an expected feature for properties commanding $600+/night.
 A proper media room — projector or large-format TV (85"+ screen), theater seating, surround sound, blackout curtains, popcorn station — adds $5,000–$15,000 to furnishing costs but enables significant nightly rate premium positioning.
 For properties currently competing on amenities, a theater room upgrade can move a listing from the 2nd-tier to the top-tier rate category in its community.